-- repr_html: return raw HTML as a string

-- repr_json: return a JSONable dict

-- repr jpeg : return raw JPEG data

-- repr_png: return raw PNG data

-- repr_svg: return raw SVG data as a string

-- repr_latex: return LaTeX commands in a string surrounded by "\$".

-- repr_mimebundle: return a full mimebundle containing the mapping from all mimetypes to data.
+- repr_html: return raw HTML as a string, or a tuple (see below). - repr_json: return a JSONable dict, or a tuple (see below). - repr_jpeg: return raw JPEG data, or a tuple (see below). - repr_png: return raw PNG data, or a tuple (see below). - repr_svg: return raw SVG data as a string, or a tuple (see below). - repr_latex: return LaTeX commands in a string surrounded by "\$", or a tuple (see below). - repr_mimebundle: return a full mimebundle containing the mapping from all mimetypes to data.
 Use this for any mime-type not listed above.